blackhatethicalhacking/TerminatorZ/README.md

 ![Screenshot 2023-01-31 at 11 58 25 PM](https://user-images.githubusercontent.com/13942386/215893130-0f73f052-a15a-4bb5-b54b-f5610a272f88.png)

 # Compatibility:

 This tool has been tested on Kali Linux, Ubuntu and MacOS.

+# TO DO

+A lot will be done and added to it, this is the starting point.
+If you want to contribute, send me a commit explaining what more / better you are doing, and will credit you if it fits the model of design in mind!

 # Disclaimer